Maryann C. Chandler

 Maryann served five years on the Executive Committee of the Medina County Bar Association, and was President in 2014.
 She has also served on the Medina County Arts Council and as a Board Member for Main Street Medina.
 Maryann was awarded the "Super Lawyers" distinction for 2021 and 2022.
 Super Lawyers is a designation of top-rated practicing attorneys selected through extensive evaluation.

 Maryann grew up in Brunswick where she attended St. Ambrose School and Brunswick High School.
-Recently, Maryann, along with her husband and son relocated to a farm in Valley City where they garden and tend to sheep, goats, pigs and chickens in their spare time.
+Maryann, along with her husband and son reside in an 1890s farmhouse in Valley City where they garden and tend to sheep, goats, pigs and chickens in their spare time.